 Read on to find out our top picks for things to do in Dubai with kids…

 Yes, you read that right.
 Ski Dubai is the first indoor snow and ski resort in the Middle East.
 This really is the best (and only) skiing, tobogganing and skateboarding in town.
 If your little ones are aged 2 or over, they can hit the slopes.
 You’ll even find penguins waddling around here too.
-You don’t have to be mega-active to enjoy Ski Dubai – if you’d prefer to take things easy, just do some sightseeing from the chairlift.
-Or enjoy a hot chocolate to warm up – the temperature here is minus 4 degrees centigrade!
+You don’t have to be mega-active to enjoy Ski Dubai, if you’d prefer to take things easy, just do some sightseeing from the chairlift.
+Or enjoy a hot chocolate to warm up, the temperature here is -4oC!
 You’ll find Ski Dubai in the Mall of the Emirates.

 Sign up to one of the 4x4 desert safaris to see the vast landscape and the ancient Bedouin culture.
 Many tours offer additional extras such as camel rides and sand skiing.
 With desert safaris, barbecues and picnics often come included in the price.
 Or if you’d prefer to do things your way, why not just hire a 4x4 vehicle and simply venture out into the sands under your own steam.
 Drive towards Hatta and then pull off the road somewhere to lay out the picnic and relax.

 iFLY Dubai may be a little on the pricey side, but if you’re looking for a special treat with a difference, this one’s unique.
 Anyone from 3 years old and up can have a go.
 All you need to do is don the skydiving equipment, then step into the wind tunnel.
 You’ll be whisked up to around three metres in the air, and an instructor will be on hand at all times if you need anything.
-Apparently the experience is very similar to skydiving.
-We couldn’t say, but one thing we are sure of is you’ll have a great time.
+Apparently, the experience is very similar to skydiving.
 You’ll find iFLY Dubai at the City Centre Mirdif.